Katman08/Projects/CyberPatriot/README.md

 The files in this folder were created by me and one other person as tools for a cyberpatriot competition.
 The goal for all of them is to patch common security flaws in windows 10 and windows server.

-Each major change has been separated into a separate file in the following order.
+Each major change has been separated into a separate file in the following order:

 Augustus.bat - First working script